nsat/pypredict/README.md

 ```

 NOTE: If precise accuracy isn't necessary (for modeling purposes, for example) setting the tolerance argument
-      to the `above` call to a larger value, say 1 degree, can provide a signifigant performance boost.
+      to the `above` call to a larger value, say 1 degree, can provide a significant performance boost.

 #### Call predict analogs directly